How to use points to upgrade to first class on U.S. airlines

 Then an information box, like the one below, will pop up with the information you need.

-Partner Upgrade Rules: You can use an American Airlines miles upgrade on partners British Airways and Iberia.
-Partner award upgrades cost 12,500 to 70,000 American Airlines miles per one-way flight, with up to 3 segments.
-There is NO copay on partner upgrade awards.
-But only the most expensive paid fares are eligible.
-And your upgrade will be subject to additional taxes & fees from the partner airline.
+You can use an American Airlines miles upgrade on partners British Airways and Iberia.
+Partner award upgrades cost 12,500 to 70,000 American Airlines miles per one-way flight, with up to three segments.
+There is no co-pay on partner upgrade awards, but only the most expensive paid fares are eligible.
+And your upgrade will be subject to additional taxes and fees from the partner airline.
 So either way, you’ll end up paying.

-While you are making your booking on the Delta website (or over the phone 800-323-2323) you’ll have the option to “Upgrade With Miles” on Delta or Delta Connection flights within the US.
-But you’ll need to have enough miles to pay for the upgrade for all passengers and all flights in the reservation.
+While you are making your booking on the Delta website (or over the phone at 800-323-2323), you’ll have the option to “Upgrade With Miles” on Delta or Delta Connection flights within the U.S. But you’ll need to have enough miles to pay for the upgrade for all passengers and all flights on the reservation.

 The number of miles you’ll need is determined by taking the difference in price between your current fare and the class you want to upgrade to, and then covering that cost with Delta miles at a value of 1 cent each.
 This is the same value you would get for your Delta miles if you used the Pay With Miles option for your entire flight.